Joel Dexter: Reception

 Anthony D. Langford from AfterElton said that the show was not being credible expecting viewers to believe that "this scrawny teenage boy" is a "worthy opponent for Brendan".
 He added Joel should have been treated as "just a minor nuisance" and he hoped that Hollyoaks would end the storyline because it was "really quite laughable".
 Langford later expressed his delight at Joel's exit from the show, saying "I have never liked Joel.
 He was an ill-conceived, pointless character from the start.
 The show should have never brought him on as Warren's son, especially with Warren leaving the show.
 I guess they had planned to make him a nemesis for Brendan, but the actor simply didn't have what it took to go up against someone with the caliber of Emmett Scanlan.
 Moreover, Joel was always kind of wimpy and failed at every attempt to be a bad ass."
 Langford added that he did not like the way the writers tried to turn Brendan into a surrogate father for Joel, noting that Brendan would have squashed him like a gnat months ago.
+Araminta Parker from OK! wrote that Joel "had a turbulent time" in his initial stint, and called his kidnapping "dramatic".
+In 2024, Daniel Kilkelly from Digital Spy speculated that Joel's love triangle with Cleo and Leela would be "another big plot", explaining, "All three characters provide a likeable and warm presence in the show, so fans are likely to be torn over which way they want this one to go".